-8. .
-20. No. of interventions to reduce the high cost of living including monitoring of prices of essential goods and services in priority sectors.
-Purpose/ Importance: The Commission conduct several interventions to contribute to reduction in high cost of living, including monitoring prices of essential goods and services Purpose/ Importance: The Commission undertakes price monitoring studies to assess markets for potential anti-competitive conduct including price gauging.
+8. 20.
+No. of interventions to reduce the high cost of living including monitoring of prices of essential goods and services in priority sectors.
+Definition: The Commission conduct several interventions to contribute to reduction in high cost of living, including monitoring prices of essential goods and services Purpose/ Importance: The Commission undertakes price monitoring studies to assess markets for potential anti-competitive conduct including price gauging.
 This work assists the Commission in identifying cases to be initiated.
-Collection of Data/ Method of Calculation: The achievement of this indicator is evidenced by a report essential goods and services in priority sectors noted at the Commission or EXCO Meeting Definition ERB 9. .
+Collection of Data/ Method of Calculation: The achievement of this indicator is evidenced by a report essential goods and services in priority sectors noted at the Commission or EXCO Meeting ERB 9.
 21. No of completed exemptions aimed at unlocking joint investments, contributing to the re-industrialisation of the economy focusing on priority sectors.
 An exemption application is 'completed' once the Commission Meeting has taken a decision to grant or not to grant an exemption to the applicant/s.
 The Commission Meeting's decision is then published in the Government Gazette.
-The indicator refers to completion of exemption applications in priority sectors, and/or exemptions that contribute to reindustrialisation or unlocks investments.
+The indicator refers to completion of exemption applications in priority sectors, and/or exemptions that contribute to re- industrialisation or unlocks investments.
 Purpose/ Importance The Competition Act provides for firms to apply to the Commission for exemption of compliance to the Competition Act, under specific circumstances.
 The granting of exemptions can unlock investments, contribute to re-industrialisation.
-Collection of Data/ Method of Calculation: The achievement of the target is evidenced by minutes of the Commission meeting, which indicate the Commission's decision to processors ompetition ws, policies, gulations and overnment No. of interventions for procompetition laws, government policies, government regulations and government programs. either grant or refuse to grant an exemption.
+Collection of Data/ Method of Calculation: The achievement of the target is evidenced by minutes of the Commission meeting, which indicate the Commission's decision to

+10 D. Advocate for pro- competition laws, policies, regulations and government programs in priority sectors.
+22. No. of interventions for pro- competition laws, government policies, government regulations and government programs. either grant or refuse to grant an exemption.
 Definition The Commission is proactive in advocacy work aimed at ensuring that laws, policies and regulations are aligned with the Competition Act.
 The indicator refers reporting on the interventions, including outreach, awareness, education & training initiatives conducted with government to ensure alignment and pro-competitive landscape.
 Purpose/ Importance: The Commission is committed to collaborating with government to ensure that laws, regulations and policies are pro-competitive.
 It is thus important that the Commission is proactive in identifying and contributing into pro-competitive policies and regulations.
-Collection of Data/Method of Calculation: Achievement of this target is denoted by a report to the Commission Meeting/EXCO reporting on interventions by the Commission.
+Collection of Data/Method of Calculation: Achievement of this target is denoted by a report to the Commission.
 The report must be submitted to Commission Meeting/EXCO within the month following the end of the immediately preceding quarter.
-For example, the Quarterly Report for Conditions imposed in O1 (April - June in EXX) must be submitted before the end of the conditions imposed in O1 (April - June in EXX) must be submitted before the end of the conditions imposed in O1 (April - June in EXX) must be submitted before the end of the conditions imposed in O1 (April - June in EXX) must be submitted before the end of the conditions imposed in O1 (April - June in EXX) must be submitted before the end of the conditions imposed in O1 (April - June in EXX) must be submitted before the end of the conditions imposed in O1 (April - June in EXX) must be submitted before the end of the conditions imposed in O1 (April - June in EXX) must be submitted before the end of the conditions imposed in O1 (April - June in EXX) must be submitted to Conditions imposed in O1 (April - June in EXX) must be submitted to Conditions imposed in O1 (A Advocacy -
+For example, the Quarterly Report for Conditions imposed in Q1 (April - June in FYx), must be submitted before the end of July in FYx.
+Advocacy ---- -- -- -- ---------- with comp pricing inclu inputs in11.23. value chain and with restrictive in public • The Commission undertakes price monitoring studies to assess markets for potential anti-competitive conduct including price gauging.
+This work assists the Commission in identifying cases to be initiated Advocacy & ERB --- --